SEO Website Migration Guide

 So I’ve created a handy reference guide for website migrations to ensure you are following best practices for SEO during this long journey.

 - Why is SEO important in a website migration?

 - Types of website migrations

 A website migration is a major change to a website that can impact rankings and traffic.
-It is important to have an SEO professional oversee the many details that go into a website migration so that there is as little impact to the performance of the site as possible, and so that the “new” site can outperform the old one.
+It is important to have an SEO professional oversee the many details that go into a website migration so that there is as little impact on the performance of the site as possible and so that the “new” site can outperform the old one.

 Here are some scenarios that prompt a website migration: